Kakadu Cultural Tours, Kakadu National Park, Northern Territory © Tourism Australia

 Discover local festivals and events

 In August, listen out for the yidaki (didgeridoo) call announcing the start of Garma, the largest and most vibrant annual celebration of Yolngu culture.
-It's also an economic forum bringing together political leaders, economists, media and big thinkers who are interested in improving life for indigenous Australians.
-Each night, this gathering of about 2500 people erupts with music and storytelling, and the famous nightly bunggul (traditional dance).
-The Yolngu retain strong cultural and spiritual links to the land you'll find the festival to be an authentic indigenous experience.
+It's also an economic forum bringing together political leaders, economists, media and big thinkers who are interested in improving life for Aboriginal Australians.
+Each night, this gathering of about 2,500 people erupts with music and storytelling, and the famous nightly bunggul (traditional dance).
+The Yolngu retain strong cultural and spiritual links to the land, so you'll find the festival to be an authentic Aboriginal experience.